Self-supervised Feature Disentanglement and Augmentation Network for One-class Face Anti-spoofing: Proposed Method

 Although the previous OOD liveness feature augmentation module can synthesize liveness features $\tilde{\boldsymbol{l}}$ for the pseudo-spoof class, the reconstructed global features $\tilde{\boldsymbol{f}}_{rec}=D(\tilde{\boldsymbol{l}}, \boldsymbol{d}^f)$ still retain the same domain characteristics as the original training data.
 This limits the generalizability of the model when deployed in unseen domains.
 To address this, we propose a reliable domain feature augmentation module that synthesizes diverse domain features $\hat{\boldsymbol{d}}$ to simulate real-world variations.

-Fig.~\ref{fig:module3} illustrates the data flow of the reliable domain feature augmentation module.
+Fig.~\ref{fig:module3} shows the data flow of the reliable domain feature augmentation module.
 This module consists of two main components: i) the Generative Instance Normalization (GIN) encoder $E_{GIN}$ for synthesizing unseen domain features, and ii) a reliable adversarial domain learning strategy for training the module.
-The details are elaborated below.